Daniel-KM/Omeka-S-module-Thesaurus/README.md

 TODO
 ----

-* Finalize optimization of the structure building via direct queries to the database.
-See module EAD.
 * Manage terms as a full resources, separetly from items (like Annotation).
 * Manage representation when a term belongs to multiple thesaurus?
 Probably useless with association.